hexadecimalH/cicada-docs/_docs/diving-in/request.md

 * OPTIONS
 * PATCH

-We can get name of the method from Request object using method "getMethod\(\)" from request like
+We can get the name of the method from Request object using method "getMethod\(\)" from request like:

 ```php
 $method = $request->getMethod();